JJJ - HIGH SCHOOL CO-CURRICULAR AND EXTRACURRICULAR ACTIVITIES ELIGIBILITY AND CODE OF CONDUCT

 Eligibility Requirements:

-3. Length of Ineligibility: Ineligible students and the families of those students will be notified of their status by an email from the school sent no later than two weeks after the checkpoint date.
-Ineligibility will commence from the date of the email and will continue for two weeks except if athletes are between seasons at the time notification is sent, athletic ineligibility will commence with the beginning of the next athletic season.
+- Length of Ineligibility: Ineligible students and the families of those students will be notified of their status no later than two weeks after the checkpoint date.
+Ineligibility will commence from the date of notice and will continue for two weeks except if athletes are between seasons at the time of notification, athletic ineligibility will commence with the beginning of the next athletic season.
 During the ineligibility period, students may practice or otherwise participate in the activity, but they may not compete in countable contests or perform at events and competitions.
+Once students meet the requirements for eligibility, they will again be able to fully participate in the activity.

-1. Before a student may participate in cocurricular/extracurricular activities, the student must have (a) a signed parent/guardian permission form, and (b) a co- curricular/extracurricular rules acknowledgement form signed by the student and their parent/guardian.
+- Before a student may participate in cocurricular/extracurricular activities, the student must have (a) a signed parent/guardian permission form, and (b) a co-curricular/extracurricular rules acknowledgement form signed by the student and their parent/guardian.

-3. Any school disciplinary consequence such as detention has priority over co- curricular or extracurricular activities.
+- Any school disciplinary consequence such as detention has priority over co-curricular or extracurricular activities.

 Other improper conduct by students at school or out of school, whether or not covered by specific Board policies and school rules (including criminal activity) shall be reviewed by the administration.
 The administration will determine whether any consequences such as suspension from co-curricular or extracurricular activities and/or forfeiting of leadership positions and/or honors is warranted, based on facts of the particular case.

-2. Student use of alcohol, drugs, or tobacco is illegal and negatively affects student health, safety, and performance.
-Students participating in co-curricular and extracurricular activities carry a responsibility to themselves, their fellow students, coaches, advisors, parents and school to set the highest example of conduct sportsmanship and training, which include avoiding any involvement with alcohol, drugs, and tobacco.
-Therefore, students participating in co-curricular and extracurricular activities may not engage in prohibited conduct described in Policy JICH (Student Use of Alcohol, Drug, Tobacco, and Other Prohibited Substances) at any time or place from the beginning of the student’s first co- curricular or extracurricular activity of the school year (including pre-season) thorough the end of the school year (including any tournaments, championships, and associated activities).
+- Student use of alcohol, drugs, or tobacco is illegal and negatively affects student health, safety, and performance.
+Students participating in co-curricular and extracurricular activities carry a responsibility to themselves, their fellow students, coaches, advisors, parents and school to set the highest example of conduct sportsmanship and training, which include avoiding any involvement with alcohol, drugs, tobacco and/or other prohibited substances.
+Therefore, students participating in co-curricular and extracurricular activities may not engage in prohibited conduct described in School Board policy (Policy JICH - Student Use of Alcohol, Drug, Tobacco and Other Prohibited Substances) at any time or place from the beginning of the student’s first co-curricular or extracurricular activity of the school year (including pre-season) thorough the end of the school year (including any tournaments, championships, and associated activities).

 Students under team/activity suspension may attend activities or practices, but may not dress or play in a game or other activity of the particular team, club, or group.